mikessh/migmap/README.md

 ## HINT

-The most straightforward way to build the scripts is to create an Intellij Project (Groovy), then use "Open Module Settings"->Artifacts(+)Jar->from modules with dependencies followed by Build->Build artifacts
+The most straightforward way to build the scripts is to create an Intellij Project (Groovy), then use "Open Module Settings"->Artifacts(+)Jar->from modules with dependencies followed by Build->Build artifacts.
+Module architecture will be changed to Maven soon..